yasomaru/go-sdk/CONTRIBUTING.md

 outlines guidelines and safeguards to ensure the collaboration remains focused on its technical mission.

-The Policy applies to all Committee activities and communications, including official meetings, subcommittee discussions, emails, shared documents, and any other interactions under the Committee’s auspices (e.g., group chats, version control systems).
-It applies to all participants from Google, Anthropic, and any other member organizations or independent contributors involved.
+The Policy applies to all Working Group activities and communications, including official meetings, subcommittee discussions, emails, shared documents, and any other interactions under the Working Group’s auspices (e.g., group chats, version control systems).
+It applies to all participants from Google, Anthropic, and any other member organizations or independent contributors involved in the Working Group.
 Each participating entity should ensure its representatives understand and uphold these rules.
 By participating, members agree to follow the Policy in both letter and spirit.

 #### Governance Procedures and Principles